UriShX/Nuxt_esp32_web-ble_wifi_config/README.md

 ## TODO

 - Check geolocation spoofing.
 Android still requests turning on location services, and in testing returns the function from [geo_spoof.js](https://github.com/UriShX/Nuxt_esp32_web-ble_wifi_config/blob/master/static/geo_spoof.js).
 Not sure if the values are accepted by the navigator.
-- App does not display SSID list in dropdown on Android.
 - Make app progressive using [Nuxt PWA](https://pwa.nuxtjs.org/).
 - Setting up a device password and authentication scheme, so not everyone can get to the device and read passwords stored on it.